 Pin waistband to the waist edge, inserting it fully into the skirt.
 Topstitch in place.
 Stitch on the top edge as well as the bottom edge.

 Sew the hem edges by joining a long facing piece to the edge.
 Turn under and stitch in place.

 Mark the buttonhole on the front flap waistband near the side seam.
-You can hand sew the buttonhole following this directions.
+You can hand sew the buttonhole following these directions.
 Attach the buttons on the waistband of the front pattern on the edge.
 Try on the skirt and see where you should be applying the button.
 Sew the buttons following this tutorial.

 Attach the snap buttons on the back of the front flap waistband and on the front pattern as marked in the pattern.

-Skirt is on !
+The skirt is on !

 If you would like to make more skirts checkout the free skirt sewing patterns here